arshiasharma08/100daysofcode/README.md

 Each person's name and bid are saved to a dictionary.
 Once all participants have placed their bid, the program works out who has the highest bid and prints it.

+DAY 10 -
+Calculator Project
+Functionality
+Program asks the user to type the first number.
+Program asks the user to type a mathematical operator (a choice of "+", "-", "*" or "/") Program asks the user to type the second number.
+Program works out the result based on the chosen mathematical operator.
+Program asks if the user wants to continue working with the previous result.
+If yes, program loops to use the previous result as the first number and then repeats the calculation process.
+If no, program asks the user for the fist number again and wipes all memory of previous calculations.
+Add the logo from art.py